The Secret Storm: Development

-Amy was allowed to age in real time rather than suddenly aging as many younger soap opera characters did.
+Amy was allowed to age in real time rather than suddenly aging as many younger soap characters did.
 Jada Rowland played the character with a few breaks for the duration of the program.
-Other actresses in the role included Beverly Lunsford, June Carter (not the well-known country singer and actress), and Lynne Adams.
+Other actresses in the role included Beverly Lunsford, June Carter and Lynne Adams.

 Actress/writer Stephanie Braxton and actor Dan Hamilton met while performing on the show, and later married.
 Lori March, who played Valerie Hill Ames for many years, later played the wife of her real-life husband Alexander Scourby.
-Actress Diana Muldaur also married her co-star, James Vickery.
+Actress Diana Muldaur also married co-star James Vickery.

-Some performers who appeared on The Secret Storm and later had greater fame include Warren Berlinger, James Broderick, John Colicos, Christina Crawford, Jennifer Darling, Cliff DeYoung, Joan Hotchkis, Barnard Hughes, Don Galloway, Audrey Landers, Ken Kercheval, Ed Kemmer, Terry Kiser, Diane Ladd, Laurence Luckinbill, Biff McGuire, Kim Milford, Donna Mills, Diana Muldaur, Robert Morse, George Reinholt, Jane Rose, Gary Sandy, Roy Scheider, Robin Strasser, Frank Sutton, and Edward Winter.
+Some performers who appeared on The Secret Storm and later achieved greater fame include Warren Berlinger, James Broderick, John Colicos, Christina Crawford, Jennifer Darling, Cliff DeYoung, Joan Hotchkis, Barnard Hughes, Don Galloway, Audrey Landers, Ken Kercheval, Ed Kemmer, Terry Kiser, Diane Ladd, Laurence Luckinbill, Biff McGuire, Kim Milford, Donna Mills, Robert Morse, George Reinholt, Jane Rose, Gary Sandy, Roy Scheider, Robin Strasser, Frank Sutton and Edward Winter.

-Other well-known performers who appeared on the show include Joan Crawford (substituting for her daughter), Troy Donahue, Marjorie Gateson, Margaret Hamilton, Jeffrey Lynn, Alexander Scourby, Madeleine Sherwood, and Frances Sternhagen.
+Other well-known performers who appeared on the show include Joan Crawford (substituting for her daughter), Troy Donahue, Marjorie Gateson, Margaret Hamilton, Jeffrey Lynn, Alexander Scourby, Madeleine Sherwood and Frances Sternhagen.

-Actress Bethel Leslie was the co-head writer of the show at one time.
-Other noted head writers included Jane and Ira Avery and its final head writer, Gillian Houghton/Gabrielle Upton.
+Actress Bethel Leslie was at one time co-head writer.
+Other noted head writers include Jane and Ira Avery, and its final head writer Gabrielle Upton.

 Joan Crawford

-In 1968, Oscar-winning actress Joan Crawford, at the time over 60 years of age, filled in for her ailing daughter, Christina, who played the role of Joan Borman Kane, a character aged just 24.
+In 1968, Oscar-winning actress Joan Crawford, at the time over 60 years old, filled in for her ailing daughter, Christina, who portrayed Joan Borman Kane, a character aged just 24.
 The episodes were broadcast on October 25, 28, 29 and 30.
-Although no full shows with Joan Crawford are known to exist, clips from some episodes have appeared on YouTube.
+Although no full shows with Crawford are known to exist, clips have appeared on YouTube.
 The 1981 film Mommie Dearest portrayed Crawford's appearance without specifying the name of the series.